 Furkids houses over 1,000 rescue cats and dogs in our rescue program.
 Once you have located the animal you would like to adopt (online or through a PetSmart/Petco adoption center), the first step towards adopting is to fill out an adoption application.
-Our volunteers work hard to respond to all adoption applications or inquiries within 24 – 72 hours.
+Our volunteers work hard to respond to all adoption applications as soon as possible.
 Below are some of the frequently asked questions regarding our adoption policies and procedures.
 If you have any further questions regarding our adoption policies or procedures, please e-mail us at email@example.com.

 Frequently Asked Questions:

 Cats 6 months+ are ALWAYS ADOPT ONE, GET A BUDDY FOR FREE!!!

 - $85 for one or two adult cats (6 months of age and older)

 - $125 for one kitten (under 6 months of age), $200 for two, $250 for three, $300 for four